LehaUchicha/gcp-project/README.md

 * Create a pipeline in Cloud Build to deploy a new version of your image when the source code changes.
 ***

-1.Modify cloudbuild.yaml file.
+1. Modify cloudbuild.yaml file.
 Needs to add steps, where new image version should be set in the deployment.yaml
 ```yaml
 - id: Update Image Tag
   name: ubuntu
   args: [ 'bash','-c','sed -i "s|INIT_IMAGE_NAME|us-central1-docker.pkg.dev/gcp-project-322518/gcp-project-docker-repo/gcp-project:$SHORT_SHA|" k8s/deployment.yaml' ]
 ```

 2. Modify cloudbuild.yaml file.
 Needs to apply updated deployment.yaml
 ```yaml
 - id: Updating Deployment